About

 - Skater number: 71

 - How did you choose your derby name?
-Because I’m a big ol’ anime nerd
+It’s a Jojo reference.

-- Previous sports/athletic background: Track and field, cross country
+- Previous sports/athletic background: Track and field and cross country in high school.

 -